Big Bertha

 "Now you put your finger on it.
 To be honest, there’s plenty of times I’d tell her to get lost, except for the kid.
 She can’t do anything to me that’s ever going to make me give up my kid."

-"Guarantee, one hundred percent," Markey told his assistant, "you have my word on it.
-I’ll be back by five o’clock, and when I get there, you go home.
+"Guaranteed, one hundred percent," Markey told his assistant, "you have my word on it—I’ll be back by five o’clock.
+And another thing, when I get there, you go home.
 I’m the one who’s working late tonight."

 "One thing’s for sure," said Doreen, as Markey got back into bed, "You’re as good a bullshitter as ever."

 Doreen insisted on one rule about any future contacts with Markey: She did not want him calling her at home.
 It was inconvenient for her, but she drove to a shopping area six miles outside of Sherburne, where she called him from a pay phone outside a Chinese restaurant that had closed.
 On his end, Markey would take the call in the sporting goods store, but he then went to a pay phone in the mall to call her back.
-That was how they arranged the three afternoons they spent together at a motel located midway between Sherburne and the mall at which Markey was employed.
-The motel was minutes away from the outlet store for gardening supplies that Doreen often shopped at on her days off.
+That was how they arranged the two afternoons they spent together at a motel located midway between Sherburne and the mall where Markey was employed.
+The motel they used was minutes away from an outlet store for gardening supplies that Doreen sometimes shopped at on her days off.

-At the end of their third meeting, Markey and Doreen both wished, as they so often did, that they could find some way to spend more than an afternoon together.
+At the end of their second meeting, Markey and Doreen both wished, as they so often did, that they could find some way to spend more than an afternoon together.
 That’s when Markey said, "Hey, how about hunting season?
-From what you tell me, it sounds like that’s when Victor spends more time on patrol than he does at home."
+From what you tell me, it sounds like that’s when Victor spends practically all his time on patrol."

 At that suggestion, Doreen came out with a laugh.